39plu/dumi-theme-skk/example/docs/guide/theme.en-US.md

 # Theme

-The `dumi-theme-antd-style` supports both light and dark themes by default.
+The `@39nyx/dumi-theme-skk` supports both light and dark themes by default.

 ## Color Palette